apiel/zicBox/NOTE.md

 - TODO install file (make setup/prepare and make install ?)

+- TODO update using makefile?

 ## zicUi

+- TODO oscEncoder use time to make bigger step...

-- TODO auto update...
+- TODO Significantly improve sequencer UI

 - INFO Should SDL in draw be injectable?
 What if we want to use those i2c 1306 display or similar...

 - TODO can button show a state can button show a value

-- TODO Significantly improve sequencer UI

-- TODO oscEncoder use time to make bigger step...

 - TODO slider, e.g. for mixer